 If you’re in need of high-quality demineralized water, Felite™ Ready-to-use Mixed bed (DI) Resin is the ideal solution for you.
 Our mixed bed resin is specially designed to polish process water to achieve demineralized water quality, typically after passing through a reverse osmosis system.
 By passing water through our resin at the recommended flow rates, you can achieve almost complete reduction of total dissolved solids.

 Our mixed bed resin is specially formulated with a mixture of strong acid cation resin in H+ form and strong base anion resin in OH- form to provide effective and efficient demineralization of water.
 This allows for the production of high-quality demineralized water with exceptional resistivity.
-We offer options for resistivity levels of up to 10MΩ, 15MΩ, or 18MΩ, making it an excellent choice for a wide range of applications that require high-quality demineralized water, such as the pharmaceutical, electronics, and power industries.

 You can trust Felite™ Ready-to-use Mixed bed (DI) Resin to meet your demineralized water needs with the highest level of quality and reliability.